janzenhouchenwilder/QuickCache/README.md

 # QuickCache
 A memory cache that evicts based on LRU, time, and size.

-QuickCache is a lightweight, thread-safe in-memory cache for .NET that supports:/n Least Recently Used (LRU) eviction/n
+QuickCache is a lightweight, thread-safe in-memory cache for .NET that supports:

+Least Recently Used (LRU) eviction

-Absolute and sliding expiration/n
+Absolute and sliding expiration

-Size-based eviction/n
+Size-based eviction

-Background cleanup/n
+Background cleanup

-Bulk insert support for high-performance scenarios/n
+Bulk insert support for high-performance scenarios

 Features
 Thread-safe using internal locking/n